Sunday, June 23, 2019

 … the strength of all those who put their trust in thee; … through the weakness of our mortal nature, we can do no good thing without thee, grant us the help of thy grace, that in keeping thy commandments we may please thee, both in will and deed…

 This is a little longer Collect than usual, but in it we acknowledge God is the source of our strength, as without Him we are weak and cannot do any true good.
 Thus, we ask His help or grace to do His Will in both in our thoughts and actions.
 This is a consistent theme through all the collects, because it is based on the simple truth we cannot help ourselves and we need true Divine Guidance in order to make it into heaven.
-We need His Guidance to perform the actions we need to follow the course that Jesus has set for us.
+We need His Guidance to perform the actions we need to follow the course Jesus set for us.

 However, if they are not receptive, then we must not force it upon them, as do not cast your pearls before swine, but merely shake the dust off your feet and walk way.
-You never know what seeds you plant in your interactions with unbelievers or lapsed Christians which in the end may serve to guide them on or back to the path leading upward and inward to God’s country.
+You never know what seeds you plant in your interactions with unbelievers or lapsed Christians which in the end may serve to guide them on to or back to the path leading upward and inward to God’s country.

 Beloved, let us love one another: for love is of God; and every one that loveth is born of God, and knoweth God.
 He that loveth not knoweth not God; for God is love.